survivejs-presentations/react-and-redux/README.md

 # React and Redux

-Quick introduction using React with Redux.
+Quick introduction to using React with Redux.